afb26/ECS/README.md

 # Battle Bots Equal Control System

 **The Equal Control System (ECS) is a project for use in Battle Bots competitions that allows each competitor a plug and play solution to control.**
-Please see README.md in code folder for instructions on using.
+Please see code/README.md for instructions on using.

 **Features**
 - Control Battle Bots using a web interface.
 - Drive up to 6 servos (or more) and communicate with up to 4 (or more) motor drivers.
-- See pcb/PCB.md and ECS/README.md for more details.
+- See pcb/PCB.md for more details.

 **In this repository**
 - Code for the ECS unit